y4my4my4m/kde-shader-wallpaper/README.md

 - `kpackagetool6 -t Plasma/Wallpaper --upgrade kde-shader-wallpaper/package`

 ### Uninstall
-You can uninstall it via KDE's desktop settings otherwise, you can uninstall it like this: `kpackagetool6 -t Plasma/Wallpaper --remove online.knowmad.shaderwallpaper`
+You can uninstall it via KDE's desktop settings otherwise, you can uninstall it like this:
+- `kpackagetool6 -t Plasma/Wallpaper --remove online.knowmad.shaderwallpaper`

 ## Dev Guide
-Read the README_DEV.md if you want to make custom shaders
+Read the [Developer's Guide](README_DEV.md) if you want to make custom shaders

 ## Repo:
 I'll probably maintain it on Github principally for issues/PR but I'll try my best to maintain both, if anything contact me on twitter [@y4my4my4m](https://twitter.com/@y4my4my4m).